melby-md/melby-md.github.io/content/blog/mod11.md

-As you can see, the multiplication is indeed tricky, but, if we don't constrain ourselves to SSE2 we can simplify the multiplication with the SSSE3 instruction `_mm_addubs_epi16` wich multiplies unsigned 8 bit numbers and add them in pairs resulting in 8 signed 16 bit numbers, the result, in this case, will never surpass the 8 bits, so perform a horizontal sum as if they where 8 bit numbers like before:
+As you can see, the multiplication is indeed tricky, but, if we don't constrain ourselves to SSE2 we can simplify the multiplication with the SSSE3 instruction `_mm_addubs_epi16` which does exatly the same as the instructions used before, so the sum part stays the same:

 ```
 #include <tmmintrin.h>